-Each team is entitled to three regular timeouts during the first four periods.
+1. Each team is entitled to three regular timeouts during the first four periods.
 In overtime, each team is entitled to only one regular timeout, regardless of the number of timeouts called during regulation time.
 One 30-second timeout may be called by each team during the game (including overtime).
 The duration of a regular timeout is two minutes but may be shortened by the coach who called the timeout.
+During a regular timeout the teams move to their half of the field of play.